tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 You can also use the [on-cloud recording and playback](https://intl.cloud.tencent.com/document/product/647/35426) feature to record videos.

 [](id:que38)
-### Does TRTC support floating windows (like those in WeChat) or switching between big and small images?
+### Does TRTC support floating windows (like those in WeChat) or switching between the big and small images?
 These features are part of UI design, for which the TRTC SDK sets no restrictions.
 The official demo provides sample code for image floating and the grid layout and supports floating windows, switching between big and small images, and dragging images.
 For more information, see the [official demo](https://github.com/tencentyun/TRTCSDK).

 [](id:que39)